divyaSree-S0/Internship-projects/todoproject/README.md

-#To do web app for your To-do lists
+#Todo web app for your To-do lists using Django